hidecode221b/Radia/readme_mac_python.md

 ### Error: `/bin/sh: python: command not found`

+In this repository, python3 is used to build radia.so.
+If you want to run `python` instead of `python3`, follow the procedures below.

 #### Create a symbolic link for `python`

 This is an important issue on macos, because the default python was version 2 on macos.
 Now, python does not exist on maxos, and python3 is a default python.
 However, the Radia python is built on `python` not `python3`.
 I have tried to change the source with python3, but it has not been successful yet at this moment.
 Instead, we can create the symbolic link of `python3` for `python`.